rkotze/rkotze.github.io/_drafts/2019-10-21-bcrypt-and-exclude-host-node-modules.md

   - /usr/src/app/node_modules # anonymous volume for node_modules only
 ```

 Anonymous volumes reference the directory in the container and docker handles where the files are stored.
-The mount is outside of your project this keeps the `node_modules` intact that was built for the image.
+The mount is outside of your project.
+This keeps the `node_modules` intact that were built for the image.

 Each time you run `docker-compose up` it will create another anonymous volume for newly created containers.
 Unfortunately running `docker-compose down` does not remove anonymous volumes however, using the flag `-v` would remove **named & anonymous**.
 If you _don't_ want to remove named volumes you can **stop** the containers, then run `docker-compose rm -vf` will remove only anonymous volumes.